UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/liquidation.md

 ### Slack integration

 The bots by default also come with built in slack integration to send slack messages when events occur (bot liquidates a position, is running low on capital or something has failed).
-To use this integration you must first generate a slack webhook.
+To use this integration you must first generate a Slack webhook.
 Information on generating a webhook can be found on the slack docs [here](https://slack.com/intl/en-za/help/articles/115005265063-Incoming-Webhooks-for-Slack).

-Once you've set up a slack webhook you can add it to the bots by adding the following environment variable:
+Once you've set up a Slack webhook you can add it to the bots by adding the following environment variable:

 ```bash
 SLACK_WEBHOOK=<your slack webhook>
 ```

-The bots will now automatically start sending log messages in slack.
+The bots will now automatically start sending log messages in Slack.

 ## Appendix 1: Bot configuration parameters

 This tutorial touched on the key configuration parameters available when running an UMA liquidation or dispute bot.
 There are a few more configuration options available.
 The section below describes the parameter input in this tutorial as well as the optional extra parameters that can be included when running a bot.

 - `POLLING_DELAY`**[required]**: how long the bot should wait (in milliseconds) before running a polling cycle.
 - `EMP_ADDRESS`**[required]**: address of the deployed expiring multi party contract on the given network you are wanting to connect to.
 This config defines the synthetic that the bot will be liquidating.
 A list of available addresses can be found HERE //TODO.